 Technology and Science in the Classroom Are Keys To New Jersey and America's Future

 Since before the days when legendary inventor Thomas Alva Edison toiled on his research at his laboratories around West Orange or Alfred Vail's development of the first telegraph with Samuel F.B.
 Morse in Morristown, New Jersey has had a long history of scientific accomplishment.
-It’s our responsibility to ensure that this tradition continues.
+It’s our responsibility to ensure that this tradition continues even in a constrained fiscal environment.

 Just look at the achievements and success we are seeing in New Jersey:

-- We have has the highest skilled me workforce, with the greatest concentration of scientists, technicians and engineers in the nation.
+- We have the highest skilled workforce, with the greatest concentration of scientists, technicians and engineers in the nation.

 - New Jersey’s rank of seventh in the number of Ph.D. scientists and engineers per 1,000 workers reflects the state’s thriving intellectual community.